I love this story.

 Dear Matthew,

-Since your books are so successful among our young readers that requests are growing increasingly, we will be so grateful if you would collaborate to the increase of our heritage through a donation of your series of books (in Italian), maybe through your Italian publisher.
+Since your books are so successful among our young readers that requests are increasing, we would be very grateful if you would collaborate in the preservation of our heritage by donating your series of books (in Italian), perhaps through your Italian publisher.

 Looking forward to hearing from you soon.
 Thank you for your interest.